w3f/polkadot-wiki/docs/learn/learn-guides-treasury.md

 Briefly, you will need to:

-- Create a preimage using the `treasury.Spend` extrinsic and specifying the number of tokens and the beneficiary of the tip
+- Create a preimage using the `treasury.spendLocal` extrinsic and specifying the number of tokens and the beneficiary of the tip
 - Submit a proposal to the right track (i.e. `30` or `31`) using the preimage hash
 - Once you started the referendum go to [Polkassembly](https://polkassembly.io/), log in with the proposer account and edit the referendum details